PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 }
 ```

 Now you can import `.svg` files inside your modules and receive an object `{ href:string, viewBox:string }` as a default export.
-You can use those values to generate a "reference" to the symbol inside the sprite sheet :
+You can use those values to generate a "reference" to the symbol inside the sprite sheet:

 ```ts
 import icon from "./icon.svg";